timgilbert/hella-baked/_posts/2024-03-16-extra-tangy-sourdough.md

 - Bulk ferment started ~2pm, in oven on proof (100F), preheated and then turned off.
 - 6:30pm (4.5 hours): even after stretch and folds, dough doesn't seem very strong and is pretty sticky.
 Maybe this is the rye?
 It is rising nicely at least, doubling in size with no problem.

 ## Disaster!

 - Whoops!
-The oven was accidentally turned on with the dough inside covered in a shower cap.
+The oven was accidentally turned on with the dough inside, in a bowl covered with a plastic shower cap.
 Plastic melted into it.
 Not salvageable.
 - Next time: will skip the rye flour and also knead much more in the beginning.

 # Act 2: a farce